More information on our UK animal welfare

 All our fresh core brand turkey are reared in the UK and Ireland in houses with environmental enrichment that encourages expression of natural behaviours through providing straw bales, perching and pecking objects.
 Each Tesco turkey can be traced back to the farm it was reared on.

-Our Everyday Value eggs are laid by hens in an enriched colony systems which meets British Lion welfare standards and our Tesco Livestock Code of Practice which is independently audited.
+Our entry tier eggs are laid by hens in an enriched colony systems which meets British Lion welfare standards and our Tesco Livestock Code of Practice which is independently audited.
 This includes strict measures on traceability, welfare, feed, temperature and hygiene.
-We have committed to stop sourcing eggs from these systems by 2025.
-In 2017 36% of the 1.45 billion eggs we sell came from enriched colony environments a decrease of 2% in 2017 64% of eggs sold in the UK come from Free Range or Organic methods which we have increased by 6%.
+We have committed to stop sourcing shell eggs from these systems by 2025.
+In 2019 73%% of the 1.45 billion eggs we sell came from non-cage production.
 Working with supplier partners, we will transition to 100% cage-free eggs in our Everyday Value offer, moving to alternative production methods, such as barn, free range and organic by 2025.

 Our free range egg range hens are free to roam from dawn till dusk in grass leys where they can explore, forage for insects, dust bathe and carry out their natural behaviour.
 At night they sleep indoors, safe from the elements and predators with environmental enrichment such as bales, perching and cover crops.